sp3p3x/stegallofit/readme.md

 ## Installation:

-As of yet, this tool is only supported on linux since the commands that are used to do the analysis is only available on linux.
+**NOTE**: This tool is only supported on linux since the commands that are used to do the analysis are only available on linux.

-Windows and Mac support is being worked on and will be available really soon.

 ```bash
 pip install -r requirements.txt